-1. Pull the multifunction lever toward you (or rearward in car) to manually deactivate the system (normal operation of low beams).

-2. Push back on the multifunction lever once again to reactivate the system.
+1. Pull the multifunction lever toward you (or rearward in vehicle) to manually deactivate the system (normal operation of low beams).
+2. Push back on the multifunction lever to reactivate the system.

 Headlight Time Delay

 This feature provides the safety of headlight illumination for up to 90 seconds when leaving your vehicle in an unlit area.